-McMINNVILLE, Ore. – Chris Haddeland (Soph., McMinnville, Ore.) threw his sixth complete game of the season in Game 1 and Kramer Lindell (Jr., West Linn, Ore.), Clayton Truex (Jr., Kirkland, Wash.) and Nate McClellan (Jr., Shoreline, Wash.) each homered in the nightcap as Linfield stormed to a pair of decisive Northwest Conference victories over George Fox Saturday afternoon at Roy Helser Field.
+McMINNVILLE, Ore. – Chris Haddeland (Jr., McMinnville, Ore.) threw his sixth complete game of the season in Game 1 and Kramer Lindell (Sr., West Linn, Ore.), Clayton Truex (Sr., Kirkland, Wash.) and Nate McClellan (Sr., Shoreline, Wash.) each homered in the nightcap as Linfield stormed to a pair of decisive Northwest Conference victories over George Fox Saturday afternoon at Roy Helser Field.

-Tim Wilson (Jr., Redmond, Wash.) finished the day 3-for-8 with a double and two runs scored, and had perhaps the greatest defensive play of the year in Game 2 when he robbed Bruins first baseman Derek Dixon of a home run.
-Jordan Harlow (Sr., Baker City, Ore.) was phenomenal with his glove at third base, making multiple plays on the run, knocking down a pair of balls off his chest and throwing to record outs, and turning in a spectacular sliding backhanded stop that ended an inning and prevented a run from scoring.
+Tim Wilson finished the day 3-for-8 with a double and two runs scored, and had perhaps the greatest defensive play of the year in Game 2 when he robbed Bruins first baseman Derek Dixon of a home run.
+Jordan Harlow was phenomenal with his glove at third base, making multiple plays on the run, knocking down a pair of balls off his chest and throwing to record outs, and turning in a spectacular sliding backhanded stop that ended an inning and prevented a run from scoring.

 Linfield improved to 28-5 on the season and tightened its grip on first place in the NWC with a conference record of 17-3.